Pregnancy Skincare 101: A Step-by-Step Guide

 Hydration and Moisturising

 Keeping your skin well-moisturised is crucial during pregnancy.
-Look for moisturizers for expectant mothers that contain ceramides, hyaluronic acid, or natural oils.
+Look for moisturizers that contain ceramides, hyaluronic acid, or natural oils.
 These ingredients help maintain your skin barrier whilst providing deep hydration without clogging pores.
+They might just become your new fave for keeping your skin happy and hydrated.

 Sun Protection

 Sun protection becomes even more important during pregnancy because your skin is more prone to pigmentation.
 Choose a pregnancy-safe sunscreen with broad-spectrum SPF 30 or higher.
-Mineral sunscreens containing zinc oxide or titanium dioxide are generally considered safer options during pregnancy.
+Many experts suggest mineral sunscreens containing zinc oxide or titanium dioxide may be safer options during pregnancy.

 Targeting Specific Skin Concerns